'Don't Forget the Lamb' lead polyptychs

 "The works in the series 'Don’t Forget the Lamb' are distinguished by the predominance of the lead ground and the absence of translucent glass.
 Were they not occasionally reminiscent of stained glass work, one would perhaps approach them as pictures or sculptures that were created from a completely different perspective.
 The death of his mother plunged Clarke into a deep reflection on the transience of life and the nature of memory.
 From this arose a series of works that are without comparison in contemporary stained glass." – Vitromusee Romont director Stefan Trümpler in Life and Death.

-These three monumental polyptychs, The Office for the Dead, Shopping List, and Don't Forget the Lamb, which has collaged into it a work in oil on canvas, painted by Clarke when he was 25, form the core of the series of 'leadworks', which includes a series of studies or portraits of skulls in lead.
+These three monumental polyptychs, The Office for the Dead, Shopping List, and Don't Forget the Lamb, which has collaged into it a work in oil on canvas, painted by Clarke when he was 25 in his then-signature Constructivist language, form the core of the series of 'leadworks', which includes a series of 'studies' or portraits of skulls in lead, among other works.

 "Clarke turns the art of stained glass on its head.
 Skulls are picked out in scribbles of molten lead in a sort of macabre graffiti on sheets of forbidding matt-black lead.
 When he does introduce a splash of glass, it serves to accentuate the darkness.
 ‘Don’t Forget the Lamb’, a moving tribute to his ailing mother, gives the series its title: an uncompromising expanse of lead, with a skeleton, an uneven patch of colour depicting fleur-de-lys, and a note from his mother, like a Post-it on a fridge door: 'Don’t forget the lamb'." – the Financial Times, 2018.